databrickslabs/mosaic/docs/source/api/raster-functions.rst

     :type mergeTolerance: Column (DoubleType)
     :param snapTolerance: A snapping tolerance used to relate created points to their corresponding lines for elevation interpolation.
     :type snapTolerance: Column (DoubleType)
+    :param splitPointFinder: Algorithm used for finding split points on constraint lines.
+Options are "NONENCROACHING" and "MIDPOINT".
+    :type splitPointFinder: Column (StringType)
     :param origin: A point geometry describing the bottom-left corner of the grid.
     :type origin: Column (Geometry)
     :param xWidth: The number of points in the grid in x direction.